reviews

 There are a couple of calzones (Vesuviana—tomato sauce, bechamel, ham, mushroom, peppers, olives, cheese, $11.40; Volcano—tomato sauce, bechamel, Italian sausage, onions, olives, cheese, $11.40) and a few token pastas.
 Appetizers include bruschetta and various salads.
 There’s a fairly reasonably-priced wine list which features Italian, French and Chilean wines.

-A Caesar salad was mundane, with most of the lettuce being of the less desirable dark-green parts, and the dressing was muted and uninspired.
+A Cesar salad was mundane, with most of the lettuce being of the less desirable dark-green parts, and the dressing was muted and uninspired.
 A salty anchovy couldn’t wake it up.
 The bruschetta appeared to be robust and chunky but the bread was past its prime and the tomatoes slightly bitter.
 A complimentary side of triangles of foccacia was a bit chewy—I’ve definitely had better (Casa Napoli comes to mind.)

 The pizza, however, in this case a “Charcutière”—tomato sauce, capicollo, pancetta, pepperoni, Italian sausage, cheese, $11.40—came straight from the oven on its own 12” plate with the deli meats neatly segregated into quarters atop a crispy, puffy browned thin crust.
 It was a delight for the eye and the garlicky aroma was irrestistible.
 Happily, the crust was indeed crispy and the mozzarella was gooily stringy and deliciously plentiful.
 Unfortunately the server forgot his promise of “bringing spices to the table.”
 My guess is that this would have consisted of dried chili flakes.
 Still, three-quarters of the pizza was devoured before we could eat no more.